Visorgood/LambdaThesisPractice/README.md

 <h3>ParquetAvroConverter</h3>

 Takes parquet file, parses it using SparkPlayingField library, and saves data to avro files.
-We don't use this prject any more.
+We don't use this project any more.

 <h3>SparkWordCount</h3>